How to Grow and Care for Trumpet Creeper

 Yellow Leaves

 Yellow leaves can indicate overwatering or nutrient deficiencies.
-Ensure the plant is not sitting in waterlogged soil and consider a balanced fertilizer if nutrient levels are low.
+Ensure the plant is not sitting in waterlogged soil and consider applying a balanced fertilizer if nutrient levels are low.

 Propagation Guide